cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 `bundle` will automatically install all the dependencies specified by `Gemfile`.

-What's more, in order to generate some extra files (*categories*, *tags* and *last modified list*), we need to use some tool scripts.
-If your machine is running Debian or macOS, make sure that [GNU coreutils](https://www.gnu.org/software/coreutils/) is installed.
-Otherwise, install by:
+In order to generate some extra files (*categories*, *tags* and *last modified list*), we need to use some tool scripts.
+And they require dependency package [yq](https://github.com/mikefarah/yq#install) to be installed.
+What's more, if your machine is running Debian or macOS, you also need to install [GNU coreutils](https://www.gnu.org/software/coreutils/):

 - Debian